Aliftikhar/IFTIKHARSHAH/README.md

 Communication: Selected from a pool of 6000+ applicants and then crossed a four-phase selection process for an intensive 3-month fellowship funded by Stanford University.

-Skills development: Investing 150 hours in order to develop business skills (e.g., communication, leadership, problem-solving, teamwork, etc.) that will help me build my career.
+Skills development: Investing 150 hours to develop business skills (e.g., communication, leadership, problem-solving, teamwork, etc.) that will help me build my career.